zhangjikai/java-learn/java8/lambda.md

      */
     void accept(T t);

+    /**
+     * Returns a composed  Consumer that performs, in sequence, this
+     * operation followed by the after operation.
+If performing either
+     * operation throws an exception, it is relayed to the caller of the
+     * composed operation.
+If performing this operation throws an exception,
+     * the after operation will not be performed.
+     */
     default Consumer<T> andThen(Consumer<? super T> after) {
         Objects.requireNonNull(after);
         return (T t) -> { accept(t); after.accept(t); };